Geometry-enhanced graph neural network for learning the smoothness of glassy dynamics from static structure: Methods

-\emph{Graph input layer} Following~\cite{BAPST}, we firstly establish a basis graph consisting of the node set $\mathcal{V}$ and edge set $\mathcal{E}$ from the input 3D particle glass system.
+\emph{Graph input layer} Following~\cite{BAPST}, we first establish a basis graph consisting of the node set $\mathcal{V}$ and edge set $\mathcal{E}$ from the input 3D particle glass system.
 Each particle is regarded as a node $i\in\mathcal{V}$.
-Two directional edges $(i,j)$ and $(j, i)$ connect the pairs of nodes $i$ and $j$ with opposite directions when the interparticle distance $d_{ij} = \lVert\bm{r}_i - \bm{r}_j\rVert$ is smaller than the cutoff threshold.
+Two directional edges $(i, j)$ and $(j, i)$ connect a pair of nodes $i$ and $j$ with opposite directions when the interparticle distance $d_{ij} = \lVert\bm{r}_i - \bm{r}_j\rVert$ is less than the cutoff threshold.
+We choose the threshold as 2.0 in the main text.
+The result is almost unaffected by the threshold when greater than 1.25 (see Supplementary Note 1).
 Since the primary relative positions are changeable and inconsistent across various coordinate systems, we consider the rotational-invariant distance as the edge feature providing the two-body geometry information.
 Then, we have two directed edges with the same feature as $d_{ij} = d_{ji}$ but are in opposing directions.
-We associated the type labels with edges based on the particle types of paired nodes to discriminate the edges.
-For the binary system with particle types $A$ and $B$, there will be four kinds of edges labeled $0$, $1$, $2$, and $3$, which correspond to $A\to{A}$, $A\to{B}$, $B\to{A}$, and $B\to{B}$. respectively.
+Moreover, we add the type $Z_{ij}$ for edge $(i,j)$ based on the particle types of nodes $i$ and $j$.
+For the binary system with particle types $A$ and $B$, there will be four types of edges labeled $0$, $1$, $2$, and $3$, which correspond to $A\to{A}$, $A\to{B}$, $B\to{A}$, and $B\to{B}$, respectively.